 With RBAC, each user or employee will only have access to data and applications they need to perform their job.

-The basic concept of role-based access to understand is simple—the marketing department can’t access accounting data, and vice versa.
+The basic concept of role-based access is simple—the marketing department can’t access accounting data and vice versa.
 This same concept can be applied to a wide range of business-related systems containing sensitive information.

 How Role-Based Access Control (RBAC) Works